-A defibrillator (also known as an implantable cardioverter defibrillator or ICD) is a medical device implanted in your chest or abdomen to monitor your heart rate.
-If your heartbeat becomes dangerously fast or slow, the defibrillator delivers a shock to help restore the heart's normal rhythm.
+A heart defibrillator, also known as an implantable cardioverter defibrillator (ICD), is a heart device used to monitor your heart rate that is implanted in your chest.
+If your heartbeat becomes too fast, the defibrillator delivers a shock to help restore the heart's normal rhythm.

-The following conditions may require an implantable defibrillator:
+The following heart conditions may require an implanted heart defibrillator:

-After surgery, a doctor may restrict certain strenuous activities, such as heavy lifting or contact sports, for several weeks.
-Most patients, however, return to full and active lives within a month, including work, driving and sexual activity.
+After surgery, your doctor may restrict certain strenuous activities, such as heavy lifting or contact sports, for several weeks.
+Most people return to full and active lives within four to six weeks.

 You will be required to have regular follow-up sessions in the months after surgery to make sure there are no irregularities or complications with your implanted heart defibrillator.

 See your doctor immediately if you notice any of the following:

 - Fever or chills

 - Failure to heal at the incision site